Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Background

-To support object level cooperative operations, detecting the objects in a 3D format is a straightforward and promising way for environment perception.
-Hence, owing to the capability to generate 3D point clouds with spatial information, it is increasingly popular for deploying 3D LiDAR to traffic environment perception.
+To support object-level cooperative operations, detecting the objects in a 3D format is a straightforward and promising way for high-fidelity situation awareness.
+Hence, owing to the capability of generating 3D point clouds with spatial information, it is increasingly popular for deploying 3D LiDAR to traffic environment perception.
 Wu et al. \cite{wu2020automatic}, proposed a revised \textit{Density-Based Spatial Clustering of Applications with Noise} (3D-DBSCAN) method to detect vehicles based on roadside LiDAR sensors under rainy and snowy conditions.
 Using a roadside LiDAR, Zhang et al. proposed a three-stage inference pipeline, called \textit{GC-net}~\cite{zhang2020gc}, including the gridding, clustering, and classification.
 In this study, the raw point cloud data (PCD) was firstly mapped into a grid structure and then clustered by the \textit{Grid-Density-Based Spatial Clustering} algorithm.
 Finally, a CNN-based classifier was applied to categorize the detected objects by extracting their local features.
-Liu et al. proposed a roadside LiDAR-based object detection approach by following the conventional background filtering and clustering pipeline~\cite{Liu9434525}, where point correlation with \textit{KDTree}~\cite{redmond2007method} neighborhood searching and adaptive Euclidean clustering were applied, respectively.
-To distinguish the moving object from the point cloud, Song et al. proposed a layer-based searching method based on the feature distribution of point clouds to achieve background filtering and object detection~\cite{Song9216093}.
+Liu et al. proposed a roadside LiDAR-based object detection approach by following the conventional background filtering and clustering pipeline~\cite{Liu9434525}, where point correlation with \textit{KDTree}~\cite{redmond2007method} neighborhood searching and adaptive Euclidean clustering was applied, respectively.
+To distinguish the moving object from the point cloud, Song et al. proposed a hierarchical searching method based on the feature distribution of point clouds to achieve background filtering and object detection~\cite{Song9216093}.
 Although 3D LiDAR has innate advantages to deal with 3D object detection, the lack of labeled roadside dataset significantly limits the potential for applying deep leaning-based detectors to roadside LiDAR sensors.
+Hence in this paper, an point cloud encoder-decoder method is proposed to enable the detection model to work on roadside point cloud with training on onboard dataset.